Anna-Peng/thoughts/README.md

 I wonder what it feels like, \
 To sleep next to a pride of lions, \
-To sleep on top of the swaying reefs, \
+To sleep atop of swaying reefs, \
 Or to sleep inside a mound of warm autumn leaves.

 I wonder what it feels like, \